CumulusNetworks/docs/content/cumulus-netq-51/Installation-Management/Backup-and-Restore-NetQ.md

 ```
 nvidia@<hostname>: netq nvl cluster restore /tmp/data-infra/nvlink_cluster_backup_20250617063052/ drop-mongo-collections
 ```
-If this step fails, run `netq nvl bootstrap rest` and then try again.
+If this step fails for any reason, run `netq nvl bootstrap reset` and then try again.

 {{</tab >}}
 {{</tabs>}}